data4development/dataworkbench-cluster/docs/setup/cluster.md

 Create a MongoDB cluster in Mongo Atlas, in the same zone where the Kubernetes cluster will be created.

+(It is also possible to use another MongoDB host, as long as it is reachable from the cluster.)

 ## Create a Kubernetes cluster

 Google organises its resources in regions, each with multiple zones.
 Typically, the cluster and its persistent disks and so on run in a single zone.